2916198/myfirstprojectforstephen/README.md

 Herenis a list of the reasons why Mario is so great

--He is brave
+- He is brave
--He is italian
+- He is italian
--He has a hat
+- He has a hat